bjpop/gurita/docsrc/describe.rst

     hatch describe <arguments>

-This produces a summary table of features in the input data.
+This produces a summary table of columns in the input data.

 .. code-block:: bash